speQtrum/Quantum_Computing_Projects/README.md

 # qreepy
-Tutorials of Quantum Algorithm and their implementation in Python. \
+Tutorials of Quantum Algorithm and their implementation in Python with
-This repo contains quantum algorithm implementation with

 *  IBM - Qiskit
 *  Xanadu - Pennylane